meirisoda/obsidian/School_Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 **Ultratrace:** trace amounts in diet, not essential to human health

 #### Absorption
-Majority absorbed in small intestine
+Majority absorbed in small intestine.
+Interacts with fiber: phytic acid and oxalic may decrease some mineral absorption **Vitamin C** increases iron absorption
+**Vi**